Robust gRPC communication on Google Cloud Run (but not only!)

 Generated server

-Currently, we don’t have a lot of gRPC endpoints in Wild Workouts.
+Currently, Wild Workouts doesn’t have many gRPC endpoints.
 We can update trainer hours availability and user training balance (credits).

-Let’s check Trainer gRPC service.
-To define our gRPC server, we need to create trainer.proto file.
+To define our gRPC server, we need to create a trainer.proto file.

 syntax = "proto3";